w3f/Grants-Program/applications/myriad_social.md

 ### Overview

-Myriad Social is a decentralized, censorship-resistant social network that enables users to host their own social network without centralized control.
+Myriad Social is a social network that allows users to have their own platform without being controlled by a central authority.
+It is decentralized and censorship-resistant.

-Our application is built on top of the Myriad blockchain (currently as **[an appchain running on Octopus Network](https://oct.network/appchains)**), which gives it a number of advantages.
-Firstly, it is censorship-resistant, as there is no central point of control.
-Secondly, it allows sovereign control, as all data is stored within user-hosted instances with freedom to host.
+Our app is developed using the Myriad blockchain, specifically as an **[appchain that runs on the Octopus Network](https://oct.network/appchains)**.
+This provides several benefits.
+Firstly, it's censorship-resistant since there's no central control point.
+Secondly, it offers sovereign control as all data is kept in user-hosted instances with the freedom to host.

 The product proposition of myriad is as follows:
-- Federated Free Speech: Myriad allows users to host their own social network and be part of the Federation.
-With self-hosting, users can set up their own server and invite others to join.
-This makes it possible for anyone to create their own social network, without having to rely on a central service.
+- Myriad, a Federated Free Speech platform, empowers users to host their own social network and be a part of the Federation.
+By self-hosting, users can create their own server and invite others to join, enabling anyone to establish their own social network without depending on a central service.

-- Decentralize Other Social Networks: Current social media posts are centralized.
-Myriad Social decentralizes them.
-Myriad Social's crowdsourced mechanism of importing social media posts means that Myriad Social users can follow people on centralized social networks without having an account there.
+- Myriad Social offers a decentralized alternative to current social media platforms.
+With their crowdsourced method of importing social media posts, users can follow individuals on centralized networks without needing an account on those networks.
+This allows for greater accessibility and diversity of content.

-- Crypto Value Layer: Myriad  gives users the ability to aggregate posts from other social networks like Twitter or Reddit and import them into the blockchain.
-This effectively turns each post into a tipping wallet, allowing mainstream social media users to receive cryptocurrency for their content.
+- With Myriad's Crypto Value Layer, users can gather posts from various social networks such as Twitter or Reddit and transfer them onto the blockchain.
+This transforms each post into a tipping wallet, enabling regular social media users to receive cryptocurrency for their content.

-- Own the platform: Myriad Social is a self-governing social media platform that is powered by $MYRIA token holders and users.
-This decentralized structure allows for a more democratic and fair governance system that is not centrally controlled.
+- Myriad Social is a social media platform that is run by both $MYRIA token holders and users, making it self-governing.
+Unlike traditional platforms, it operates in a decentralized manner, which means that the governance system is more democratic and fair, without being controlled centrally.

+- At Myriad Social, our goal is to support the wider community by offering a range of pallets, services, and seamless integration options for federated social technologies.
+We strive to enhance the overall ecosystem and provide users with a more comprehensive experience.

-Myriad is built to be interoperable.
-Our blockchain uses Substrate, a blockchain framework behind Polkadot made by Parity Technologies.
-Using Substrate allows Myriad to be more flexible, because it’s compatible with a multitude of other blockchains such as Octopus, Kusama, and Polkadot.
+At Myriad, we prioritize interoperability.
+Our blockchain is powered by Substrate, a framework developed by Parity Technologies for Polkadot.
+This choice allows for greater flexibility, as our blockchain can easily connect with other popular blockchains like Octopus, Kusama, and Polkadot.

-On top of that, Myriad uses a federated architecture that was built with modularity in mind, meaning that all of the components of Myriad are extensible and treated like a bunch of building blocks that can be assembled any way you’d like.
+In addition, Myriad has a federated architecture designed for modularity.
+This means that its components are extensible and can be treated like building blocks that can be assembled in any desired way.

-Myriad Social has a long term goal of being used as the main decentralized social media platform of the future.
-Since its launch in early 2022, our team has completed the development of the product's first and second phases and is now live in Octopus Network as an **[appchain](https://oct.network/appchains)**.
-With the flexibility that the Octopus project offers, appchains can be migrated into a different ecosystem or live as its own blockchain, and Octopus Network supports protocols deciding to **["graduate" from its network.](https://www.financemagnates.com/thought-leadership/octopus-network-poised-to-unleash-web3-gaming-even-in-the-darkest-of-markets/)** As such, Myriad, as Octopus Network's second appchain to go live on their ecosystem, decides to transform and migrate into the Kusama ecosystem to reach a broader audience.
+Our ultimate objective at Myriad Social is to become the primary decentralized social media platform of the future.
+After launching in early 2022, we have completed the first and second phases of our product's development, and it is now available on Octopus Network as an **[appchain](https://oct.network/appchains)**.
+The Octopus project offers great flexibility as appchains can be deployed into a different ecosystem or live as their own blockchain.
+Additionally, Octopus Network supports protocols that **["graduate" from its network.](https://www.financemagnates.com/thought-leadership/octopus-network-poised-to-unleash-web3-gaming-even-in-the-darkest-of-markets/)** As the second appchain to go live on Octopus Network's ecosystem, Myriad has decided to level up and get embedded into the Kusama ecosystem to reach a wider audience.

 As a parachain that lives in Kusama/Polkadot/Web3 Ecosystem, Myriad provides:
 - A new decentralized social network with self-governance capability
-- A complete documentation on how to migrate/upgrade an existing Octopus appchain or similar substrate-based chains to any Polkadot Ecosystem
+- A complete documentation on how to upgrade an existing Octopus appchain or similar substrate-based chains to any Polkadot Ecosystem
 - Multi wallet login using various providers

 ### Project Details

 ##### Architecture

-The following is the architecture that has been deployed on Octopus Network as an appchain and will be migrated fully to Kusama as a parachain.
+The following is the architecture that has been deployed on Octopus Network as an appchain and will be deployed fully to Kusama as a parachain.

 ![](https://images.squarespace-cdn.com/content/v1/60b2163ddfad756d1d521252/1623264107593-ICJRAFRBW8KPAF614D4T/Tech+Stack-01.jpg?format=1000w)